The Late Late Show (Irish talk show)

-History

-1962–1999: Byrne years
+1962–1999: Gay Byrne

 The idea for the show was developed by RTÉ producer Tom McGrath, after he had seen The Tonight Show while working for a Canadian TV station.
 He proposed it to Gay Byrne, who became the show's first presenter.
 The first episode aired on Friday 6 July 1962 at 23:20.
 Byrne was then a young Irish broadcaster working with Granada Television in Britain; while there he had become the first person to introduce The Beatles on television on People and Places.

 Originally intended as light summer "filler", The Late Late Show soon developed into a forum for contentious opinion and debate, involving topics such as divorce, contraception and a number of areas hitherto unspoken.
 Much of the populace, especially in the south and west of Ireland, had no previous experience of television, and many were unprepared for The Late Late Show bringing such discussion into their homes (large swathes of Ireland were rural and devoutly Roman Catholic).
 Indeed, the politician Oliver J. Flanagan, whilst guesting on the show, proclaimed there to have been "no sex in Ireland until Teilifís Éireann went on the air", reflecting this greater indiscretion.
-Archbishop of Dublin, John Charles McQuaid, was confronted by a guest in the show's first series—a sensational and unprecedented event.
+Archbishop of Dublin, John Charles McQuaid, was confronted by a guest in the show's first series — a sensational and unprecedented event.
 Many more such events would follow, each contributing to the folklore and mythical qualities of The Late Late Show.

-Two common formats were used: the first—a series of interviews of celebrity guests, most of whom could be defined as Irish or British and involved in the entertainment industry;the second—a defined topic involving live discussion from a panel and studio audience.
+Two common formats were used: the first — a series of interviews of celebrity guests, most of whom could be defined as Irish or British and involved in the entertainment industry; the second — a defined topic involving live discussion from a panel and studio audience.
 The latter tended to be far the weightier in content, as people who were directly connected with the defined topic sat in the audience.

-Byrne would remain host for thirty-seven years, retiring in 1999.
-He came out of retirement to present such programmes as The Meaning of Life and Who Wants to Be a Millionaire?; as of September 2009, Byrne's thirty-seven years remains the longest period through which any individual has hosted a televised talk show.
-In the late 1960s, with the launch of BBC 2, Byrne moved back to the United Kingdom, where his career had started.
+Byrne would remain host for 37 years, retiring in 1999.
+He came out of retirement to present such programmes as The Meaning of Life and Who Wants to Be a Millionaire?; as of September 2009, Byrne's 37 years remains the longest period through which any individual has hosted a televised talk show.
+In 1964, with the launch of BBC2, Byrne moved back to the United Kingdom, where his career had started.
 Frank Hall presented The Late Late Show in Byrne's absence.
 However, after one year, Byrne returned to RTÉ to present his old show, supplemented by his own radio show.

-Few of the 1960s editions of The Late Late Show exist, as it was prohibitively expensive to use tape to record at this time.
+Few of the 1960s editions of The Late Late Show are extant, as it was prohibitively expensive to use tape to record at this time.